Ahmed-sudo-eng/alx-higher_level_programming/0x02-python-import_modules/README.md

 101-easy_print.py: a program that prints #pythoniscool, followed by a new line in the standard output.

 102-magic_calculation.py: the code in it has result from converting bytecode to python language.

+103-fast_alphabet.py: a program that prints the alphabet in uppercase, followed by a new line.